landturn.com

 It's intriguing when the wife of a prominent husband creates a legacy of her own.
 Wharton might be more the intrigue because of her influence in roles occupied then by White old money.

 A comment on "This Black Woman Was a Corporate Board Activist -- 40 Years Ago!"
-(C. Clarke).
+(C. Clarke)

 Clifton & Dolores Wharton smiling in front of the performing arts center named after them